-- Describe evolution of Human Resource Management and the contribution made by various authors. - ❖ Explain the main functions of Human Resource Management and their components. - ❖ Apply the human resources management concept in any organization learning : Lectures, Discussions, Case study analysis Video clips.
+- Describe evolution of Human Resource Management and the contribution made by various authors. - Explain the main functions of Human Resource Management and their components. - Apply the human resources management concept in any organization

 The foundations of HRM, evolution of HRM, HRM and personnel management Approaches, Human resource audit, challenges of HRM, Human Resource information system, Equal Employment Opportunity and the laws, Managing diversity, Job Analysis, HR Planning, Recruitment, Selection, Training and Development, Performance Appraisal, Compensation Management and any relevant contemporary issues.